os-chip-design/chip-design-intro/01_intro.md

  * In a fab (short for fabrication plant)
  * Very expensive! (fab and masks)
-   * MPW (Multi Project Wafer) is a way to share the cost
+   * MPW (Multi-Project Wafer) is a way to share the cost
  * Details in VLSI course
  * Watch [Matt Venn at IHP](https://youtu.be/aBDJQ9NYTEU?si=G19gW0zrbZuDSOp4)